Skip to Content

 It is very much based on a technique I saw being used to create herb-crusted rack of lamb on a TV show years ago.

-The herbs I use are rocket and parsley, rocket, or arugula as it is known in some parts is often used as a salad leaf in dishes like my spicy mango salad.
+The herbs I use are parsley and rocket, or arugula, as it is known in some parts, which is often used as a salad leaf in dishes like my spicy mango salad.

 Baked pistachio nut and herb crusted salmon fillet.